Thank you for your support

 ITOs would be replaced with Industry Skill Bodies who would continue some existing ITO functions, like developing qualifications and have a stronger say over what was taught by the NZIST.

-At this time this is a proposal for consultation, and none of this would come into effect until 2020, at which time a lengthy transition period would commence.
-At this stage, there is no change in any way to BCITO apprenticeships or the service we provide.
+At 8 April, this is a proposal, and none of this would come into effect until 2020, at which time a lengthy transition period would commence.
+Right now, there is no change in any way to BCITO apprenticeships or the service we provide.